 Bravo Migration’s beginnings are rooted in the International Student industry in Australia, and we have always aimed at supporting the International Students community.

 Over the years we have always made a point of discussing with clients and students the importance of studying English.

 It’s important for visa purposes: most applications for an Australian visa, that will allow you to live in the country on a temporary or permanent basis, require applicants to sit for an English language test and show evidence of their English proficiency level.

 Some of those visas include the Skilled Graduate Temporary Visa 485, the Sponsorship Work Visa 457 and all the General Skilled permanent visas.

+But we believe it’s important for other reasons too: studying English is closely related to the quality of your Australian experience.
 The better your English the better you will enjoy this country, the more long-lasting friendships you will make and the better the jobs you will get, as well as study and development opportunities.